What Are Air Compressor Dryers?

 Minimise Bacterial Growth

 Bacteria and other harmful microorganisms are often found in the water vapour contained in air, which can build up in your system as it compresses.
-A dryer ensures that your compressed air remains toxin-free.
+A dryer ensures that your compressed air remains toxin-free by lowering the dew point of the air to levels where microbes cannot survive.

 Prevents Corrosion